 The producer of Gainey Chardonnay 2011, Gainey Vineyards, are located in the Santa Ynez Valley, CA is owned and operated by the Gainey family.
-Gainey Ranch and Winery were first established in the early 1980s, by Dan J. Gainey and his son.
+Gainey Ranch and Winery was first established in the early 1980s, by Dan J. Gainey and his son.
 Their winery quickly became one of the most popular wineries to visit in the Santa Ynez Valley and remains so today.
 In addition to their three vineyards, the Gainey family has an Arabian horse operation and produce organically grown fruits and vegetables.
-The goal of the Gainey Vineyards is to create wines of uncompromising quality that reflect the unique characteristics of each vineyard and the area the grapes are grown.
+The goal of the Gainey Vineyards is to create wines of uncompromising quality.
+They do this to ensure their wine reflect the unique characteristics of each vineyard and the area, the grapes are grown.

-Santa Ynez Valley and wine region is located in the northern part of Santa Barbara County, California, just 35 miles Santa Barbara, 125 miles up the coast from Los Angeles and 300 miles south of San Francisco.
+Santa Ynez Valley and wine region are located in the northern part of Santa Barbara County California.
+It is just 35 miles Santa Barbara, 125 miles up the coast from Los Angeles and 300 miles south of San Francisco.
 While there it worth touring the many wonderful wineries that are in the area and their charming historic villages of Los Olivas, Santa Ynez, and Solvang.
 It is a popular destination not only for the wines but also for the flower farms, many recreational activities such as horseback riding and their ever-popular bed and breakfasts.
 With its easily going style, it truly is a fun place to go and relax.

 The Gainey family was the first to own vineyards and ranch properties in the warm and eastern ends of the Santa Ynez Valley.
 Their forward thinking in regard to wine making and the areas they choose, gave them a unique opportunity, allowing them completely control all phases of the grape cultivation and winemaking process.
 They feel a strong connect to the land that is in their stewardship.